bongtrop/dictlongdo-python/README.md

 Written by Pongsakorn Sommalai bongtrop@gmail.com.

-All code is under a BSD-style license, see LICENSE for details.
+All code is under DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE, see LICENSE for details.

 Source: [https://github.com/bongtrop/python-dictlongdo.git](https://github.com/bongtrop/python-dictlongdo.git)